Josh-Decime/Notes/2025/11 November/November_2025_Notes.md

+# 11/19/2025
+I decided I’m going to start another VR project.
+I installed Unity, it was having some installation issues & I had to retry several times but it's finally installed.
+I don't have time to start the project today.

 # 11/13/2025
 Today I just made some minor adjustments to the readme.
 I’m considering starting another project now that seance is working well.
 Digging into it is going to be really time consuming & I already got it working well.
 I would learn a lot going through it but with how little time I have each day I likely wouldn't find any changes within the time I have.
 I could just do notes explaining what I learn each day & that would be something.
 But also, I am just ready to move on to something else.
 This project was fun & a great learning experience but there are many other things I want to build!